SahithiSiripuram/Azura/README.md

 6. Address

 Todo:
-1. render qr images from json files
+1. payment gateways
-2. More animation, CSS and effects
+2. fix the space between countdown and heading
-3. Google maps API
+3. More animation, CSS and effects
-4. Countdown timer align for mobile devices
+4. Google maps API